-Your average 1 month old will only be able to stay awake between 45 minutes to 1 ½ hours before needing to nap again and during this time, they will only manage 10-20 minutes of focused play at the most.
+REMEMBER: Your average 1 month old will only be able to stay awake between 45 minutes to 1 and a half hours before needing to nap again.
+During this time, they will only manage 10-20 minutes of focused play at the most.

 Your 1 month old baby’s development will centre around the senses and how you play with them.
 What activities you offer them will be built around making the most of this.